Cheta (armed group)

-Context & Terminology
+Context and terminology

 In the late Ottoman Empire, armed rebellions became common occurrences.
 These rebellions often saw irregular armed bands of rebels, known as chetas, take on the Ottoman Army.
-Cheta is a Serbian word meaning 'troop', with a proto-Slavic origin; cognate words exist in most Slavic languages.
+Cheta is a Slavic word meaning 'troop', with a proto-Slavic origin; cognate words exist in most Slavic languages.
+The term was also used as a synonym for members of the Special Organization in the Ottoman empire.